Shelly Brooks: Victims

-Arrest, Exposure and Trial
+Arrest, exposure and trial

 On June 26, 2006, Brooks was arrested for sexually assaulting a woman.
-After his arrest, his DNA was transferred into a database in an effort to possibly connect him to any unsolved cold cases.
-Authorities had their first hit after they successfully linked him to the 2002 slaying of Pamela Greer.
-Thanks to further research, they exposed his involvement in the other murders.
+His DNA linked him to the 2002 slaying of Pamela Greer, and further investigations connected him to additional murders.
 In 2007, he was found guilty and was sentenced to two terms of life imprisonment.
-He is currently imprisoned at the G. Robert Cotton Correctional Facility in Jackson Michigan.
+He is currently imprisoned at the Kinross Correctional Facility in Kincheloe, Michigan.